 I coach teachers and parents (secular and religious) and consult to clergy (of traditional and progressive congregations) who want to help their classes or congregations understand religion’s purpose for life in our integral age.

-I teach and coach students, couples, and parents who want a rich, interspiritual, holistic experience of religion.
-If our society is going to engage with religion at all, we need it to: (1) provide an interfaith orientation, and (2) build on that interfaith awareness to develop a global worldview.
+If society is going to engage with religion at all, we need it to provide an interfaith orientation that preserves religious values and builds on that interfaith awareness to develop a global worldview.
 Without this approach, we may not survive as a species.

-We know our current systems are unsustainable.
-We know we must evolve the way we teach, govern, share resources, handle money, and care for our health and our planet.
+Our current systems are unsustainable.
+We know we need to evolve the way we teach, govern, share resources, handle money, and care for the health of our bodies and our planet.
 A new approach to religion (secular and parochial) is now needed.

 Sometimes I think: If we don’t go holistic, we’ll all go ballistic.

-Today’s challenge is not about living as separate communities — religious, ethnic, or national — but about living as one integrated world.
+Today’s challenge is not about living as separate communities — religious, ethnic, state, or national — but about living as one integrated world.
 When religious institutions support this shift from ethno- to world- centric values, each of our religions will thrive in completely new ways.
-Until then, I’m here to help us progress in this transformation.
+I’m here to help us move forward with this transformation.

 In these 2-minute snippets, I talk about integrating a home-base religion with an interfaith vision, a philosopher’s mission, and a teacher’s attention to the Value Tensions in evolutionary change.

 Copyright © 2016 ZinnHouse, Lauren I. Zinn